reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 }
 ```

-To let the players know when the game is over, we can display text such as "Winner: X" or "Winner: O".
-To do that we'll add a `status` section to the Board component.
-The status will display the winner if the game is over and if the game is ongoing we'll display which player's turn is next:
+To let the players know when the game is over, you can display text such as "Winner: X" or "Winner: O".
+To do that you'll add a `status` section to the Board component.
+The status will display the winner if the game is over and if the game is ongoing you'll display which player's turn is next:

 ```jsx {3-9,13}
 export default function Board() {